wjzhengsh/blockchain/get_start_starter_plan.md

 1. On the "Members" screen of your Network Monitor, click the **Invite Members** button.
 2. The "Invite member" window opens.
     - If you want to invite another organization, choose "Invite a member".
 Specify the name and operator email address of the organization that you want to invite.
 You can also enter additional information that you want to include in your invitation in the "Add a note" field.
 Click the **Send invite** button.
 The invited organization will receive an invitation email and can then follow the instructions in the email to join your network.
     - If you want to add additional organizations that can be added to a channel, choose "Add a member".
 Specify a name for your new organization.
 You can optionally add peers to your new organization or do it later in the Network Monitor.
 Click the **Create** button.
 Note that if you add peers for your new organization, you need to switch to this new organization to see your peers.
-For more information about swithing organizations, see [Switch organizations](dashboard.html#switch-organizations).
+For more information about switching organizations, see [Switch organizations](dashboard.html#switch-organizations).

 ## Joining a network